zjunlp/TRICE/README.md

 ### Data Generation

 Given the lack of gold tool API labels, we utilize ChatGPT to automatically generate tool APIs for training stage-1.
 For training stage-2, we collect five responses for each question from four different models, e.g. ChatGPT, InstuctGPT, Vicuna-7B, Alpaca-7B, and the output of the training data in Behavior Cloning stage as the pseudo-human-expert response.
-For detailed data generation process, please refer to [here](https://github.com/zjunlp/TRICE/tree/main/generate_data).
+For the detailed data generation process, please refer to [here](https://github.com/zjunlp/TRICE/tree/main/generate_data).

 The generated data should be placed under the `data` folder with the following structure: